History in Darkness: Seven Fragments on Siegfried Kracauer’s The Salaried Masses

 The value-form, whose fully developed shape is the money form, is very simple and slight in content.
 Nevertheless, the human mind [Menschengeist] has sought in vain, for more than 2000 years to get to the bottom of it, while on the other hand there has been at least an approximation to a successful analysis of forms which are much richer in content and more complex.
 Why?
 Because the complete body is easier to study than its cells.
 Moreover in the analysis of economic forms, neither microscopes nor chemical reagents are of assistance.
 The power of abstraction alone must replace both.
 But for bourgeois society, the commodity form of the product of labour, or the value-form of the commodity, is the economic cell-form.
 To the superficial observer, the analysis of these forms seems to turn upon minutiae.
 It does in fact deal with minutiae, but they are of the same order as those dealt with in microscopic anatomy.

 This passage from Marx has troubled me for a number of years.
 While the microscope, this instrument of scientific experimentation and discovery is said to be of no use, an analogy is maintained between a body composed of microscopic cells and capitalism composed of its own commodity-cells.
 Their investigation is to be undertaken with an instrument powered only by abstraction.
 My question has always been this: what kind of image appears under the lens of such an instrument?
 Readers of Das Kapital will be familiar with the myriad literary forms that it contains, often juxtaposed.
 It would probably be presumptuous to suggest, however, that such a contraption powered by abstraction generates montages.
 Nonetheless this image in Marx appears less as a unified whole than as a set of juxtapositions and layers that process through each other.
 Our ‘superficial observer’ in Marx, confused by the minutiae beneath the lens is echoed in Kracauer with an ‘unsuspecting layman’.
 But what is most explosive about this sentence is that the unsuspecting layman, surrounded by this strange and foreign landscape, discovers it “beneath his microscope lens.”
 There is no explanation as to why the layman, not an expert or scientist would have this technologized gaze.
-It is that artificial light again, revealing all too many microscopic details, but here it illuminates a set of social relations between workers, each group in competition with the others to prove their true economic worth.
+Perhaps the answer is Kracauer’s artificial light again, revealing all too many microscopic details.
+Here it illuminates a set of social relations between workers, each group in competition with the others to prove their true economic worth.
 That such an apparatus produces a foreboding foreign landscape is not insignificant.
 Laying these two scientific instruments side by side, we might discover their difference: while Marx’s contraption is powered by abstraction, Kracauer’s is a microscope powered by alienation.

 The gaze through this instrument fixes itself to the qualities of things that would rather go unnoticed, on the sliding motion of bits of capital, on the organicism in management ideology, on the labour exchange that resembles the railway marshalling yard with the unemployed pushed along its tracks.
 But this micrology, this optic of the darkness of the blinding artificial glare, does not offer any pure imagistic reproduction of reality.
 Just as the foreign ethnographer in writing ethnography understands, ultimately, only his foreignness from the society that he observes, Kracauer’s prose understands the world alienated not so much in still reproduction but in the dynamics that confront and involve the viewer.
-Those qualities of capital as means of alienation cannot, for Kracauer, be photographed.
+Those qualities and movements of capital as means of alienation cannot, for Kracauer, be photographed.
 This would be the basis for the beginning of a radical and critical journalistic practice, standing in opposition to the reporters of his time.

 A hundred reports from a factory do not add up to the reality of a factory, but remain for all eternity a hundred views of a factory.
 Reality is a construction.
 Certainly life must be observed for it to appear.
 Yet it is by no means contained in the more or less random observational results of reportage; rather, it is found solely in the mosaic that is assembled from single observations on the basis of comprehension of their meaning.
 Reportage photographs life; such a mosaic would be its image.

 These images cannot be made real by photographs because, more than anything, they move and refuse to be frozen.
 They move both in physical reality and in history.
 Their construction into a radical reportage, into an alien image is a form of animation.
 Every moment of alienation to which this microscopic gaze is subject is determined by new movements of capital.
-A similar attention to these movements and qualities would be given a year later by Dziga Vertov in his film Enthusiasm.
+A similar attention to these movements and qualities would be given only a year later by Dziga Vertov in his film Enthusiasm.
 But there the setting remained industrial.
 The movements of capital in a service environment show up less well on film: this microscope would produce journalism.

 It would help, in order to understand these methodological claims, to examine a slightly lengthier piece of writing from The Salaried Masses.
 This section is from a chapter that describes the reformist, practical, everyday work of trade unionists.
 Kracauer describes this as ‘repair work’, which even while practiced for humanistic ends, is fully integrated into the world of 1920s capitalism.